How It All Started: The Story Behind WearMatter

 From Carrickfergus to London

-Group photo of 12 students selected to showcase their work at New Designers London, including Gemma McAllister
+Group of 12 Ulster University students at New Designers London.

 Losing Myself, Then Finding Myself Again